What’s happening in Sri Lanka?

 After both the prime minister and the president resign, speaker Mahinda Yapa Abeywardena will take over the leadership as acting president, according to the country’s constitution.

-The political upheaval has prompted the opposition parties to muster a majority in the Parliament to install a new government and force Mr Rajapaksa to resign.
+The political upheaval has prompted the opposition parties to muster a majority in the parliament to install a new government.

-Sri Lanka’s opposition political parties will meet Sunday in a bid to launch a new government and muster the 113 members needed to show a majority in parliament.
-Opposition lawmaker MA Sumanthiran said parties hoped to reach a consensus Sunday.
+Opposition leader and chief of Samagi Jana Balawegaya party Sajith Premadasa has expressed his intention to run for the president’s office.
+Mr Premadasa told the BBC that his party and allies had agreed to put “my nomination for the position of presidency, if a vacancy occurs”.

+The parliament will elect a new president on 20 July to lead the way for the formation of an all-party government.
+The newly-elected president will serve the remainder of Mr Rajapaksa’s term, which ends in 2024.

 What has happened to Sri Lanka’s economy?